perseids-project/JackSON/docs/TEAM_PITCH.md

 We all have SQL-Stockholm-Syndrome to some degree, and many of us can't see any alternatives.

 My perspective is we should try to use JSON end-to-end with a little RDF on the side for searching and avoid SQL if possible.

+# Code complexity & development time.
+Reducing development time means reducing complexity, and by complexity I mean the number of tools required to do the job, and the amount of new code required to make a meaningful contribution to our systems.

+With only a bit more development on JackSON we can have people building web-applications which can create published data without having to know anything other than HTML, some basic Javascript, and how to issue HTTP requests.

+The time it takes to develop new and reliable tools should be the first priority of any development team, but especially one like ours where turnover is seasonal.

+We have lots of bright young people eager to help us, i.e. students, but they all need plenty of structure to work inside to produce anything useful.
+If they didn't they wouldn't be in school in the first place :)

+If it's easy for them,
+it will be trivial for us full-timers.

 # Prototype
 I have a working prototype.